AJGreaves/familyhub/README.md

 ```
 .venv\Scripts\activate
 ```
-_Again this may differ depending on your operating system, please check the [Python Documentation on virtual environments](https://docs.python.org/3/library/venv.html) for further instructions._
+_Again this **command may differ depending on your operating system**, please check the [Python Documentation on virtual environments](https://docs.python.org/3/library/venv.html) for further instructions._

 4. If needed, Upgrade pip locally with
 ```